 1. Common needs of the individuals who are satisfied by mutual assistance,

 2. Diverse needs of individuals who are satisfied by the exchange of services.

-Therefore, the division of labour is the pre-eminent fact which Duguit called as “Social Solidarity”.
-In his theory, he explained the social cooperation between individuals for their need and existence.
+Therefore, the division of labour is the pre-eminent fact that Duguit called “Social Solidarity”.
+In his theory, he explained the social cooperation between individuals for their needs and existence.

 Social Solidarity is the feeling of unity.
 The term ‘Social Solidarity’ represents the strength, cohesiveness, collective consciousness, and viability of the society.
 Solidarity is nothing more or less than the fact or interdependence uniting the members of human society, and particularly the members of a social group by reason of the community of needs and the division of labour.
 Law is an instrument of social solidarity and cohesion.
 Because man cannot live apart from society, as a social animal.
 Law is not a body of rights.
 The only real right of man in society is to do his duty.
 All human being’s activities, and organizations should be directed to the end of ensuring the smoother and fuller working of men with men.
 This Duguit calls the principle of social solidarity.